Robert-Frampton/test-challenge/README.md

 ## Goal

-1) Create unit tests that test all exported methods of this package.
+- 1) Create unit tests that test all exported methods of this package.
-2) Implement a test coverage tool and achieve 100% test coverage.
+- 2) Implement a test coverage tool and achieve 100% test coverage.
-3) Tests should be run with the `npm test` command.
+- 3) Tests should be run with the `npm test` command.

 ## Optional

-1) Configure package to use https://travis-ci.org/ continous integration.
+- 1) Configure package to use https://travis-ci.org/ continous integration.
+- 2) Report code coverage results on https://coveralls.io/.